 Mind Your Safety

 Avoid walking alone on deserted streets after dark.
 Keep your cash and valuables stashed and stay alert.
-Memorize some Chinese phrases, such as Jiu Ming!
-(Help!) and Zou Kai!
-(Go away!).
+It is necessary to know the basic Chinese as follows:

 Check Your Baggage Carefully